In honour of Make-A-Will Week, Courthouse Libraries BC has prepared a list of resources for members of the legal community.

-- Ministry of Justice Website - includes an explanation and Q&A section on WESA and the new Probate Rules.
+- Ministry of the Attorney General - includes an explanation and Q&A section on WESA and the new Probate Rules.

 - Law Society of BC: Risks and Tips - Wills & Estates - The Lawyers Indemnity Fund identifies risks for wills and estates practitioners and provides practical loss prevention tips.
 Topics include Undue Influence.

 - BCLI Report: Recommended Practices for Wills Practitioners Relating to Potential Undue Influence - A 2011 report by the BC Law Institute made in contemplation of the shifts in the burden of proof brought by section 52 of WESA.
 Includes "Undue Influence Recognition/Prevention" - a reference aid.